Eggplant Parmesan Recipe

 Yes, if you don’t mind the breading being a little soggy.
 Whether you put the whole dish together up to the step of baking or just bake the eggplant ahead of time, just know that the breading will soften.

 If you don’t mind it, feel free to put together the whole dish and then cover and refrigerate it.
 Pull the casserole dish out of the refrigerator and let it warm up on the counter while the oven is preheating.
-Bake it at 350° and add 5-10 extra minutes to bake time.
+Bake it at 350°F and add 5-10 extra minutes to bake time.

 You can also prepare marinara sauce ahead of time and keep it for a day or two in the refrigerator.
 Make sure to store it in a glass jar with an air-tight lid.